Wu Dajing

+Career

 He won China's only gold medal at the 2018 Winter Olympic Games in Pyeongchang.
 He won the Men's 500 metres, setting an Olympic record (heat) and two world records (quarterfinal and final) while leading wire-to-wire in all three contests en route to capturing the gold.
 He became only the second person in history to have skated the discipline in under 40 seconds, after American J. R. Celski who managed the feat in 2012 in Calgary at a much higher elevation where the reduced air density tends to give the skater an advantage due to lowered air resistance.
 Wu also won a silver medal with his teammates in the men's 5000m team relay.

 Wu Dajing was China's flag bearer during the parade of nations at the opening ceremony of the 2017 Asian Winter Games.

 In 2020, Wu Dajing made a special appearance in the Chinese drama TV series Skate into Love, and was later cast as Yang Gensi in the 2023 film The Volunteers: To the War.

 Although they never officially confirmed their relationship, it was widely believed that he once dated a Korean woman studying in Canada.
 Several moments during competitions and interviews hinted at a public display of affection, fueling speculation.
 She also gained popularity as an influencer, admired for her beauty and charisma, after being seen on screen acting as his personal translator.
 However, due to their differing nationalities and the complications brought on by the COVID-19 pandemic, the two seemed to drift apart.
 After his retirement, they were spotted together multiple times in Beijing.
 While he appeared unbothered by public attention, she was often seen trying to keep a low profile.